tatethurston/react-use-error-boundary/README.md

 Note that in addition to the hook, the component must be wrapped with `withErrorBoundary`.
 This function wraps the component with an Error Boundary and a context provider.
 Alternatively, the `<ErrorBoundaryContext>` component from this library may be placed in your component tree, above each component using `useErrorBoundary`.

+This was done to avoid hooking into React internals, which would otherwise be required.
+The hope is that the eventual React hook solution will present a similar API, and users can easily migrate by removing the `withErrorBoundary` wrapper.

 For a full project example take a look at the [examples directory](https://github.com/tatethurston/react-use-error-boundary/blob/main/examples).

 ## Known Limitations ⚠️